faaxm/exmpl-cmake-grpc/README.md

 cmake --build build
 ```

+Note: When using this approach, it will probably improve compilation time to use a compile cache like https://ccache.dev/.

 ### gRPC Reflection
 Reflection can be enabled by linking against `gRPC::grpc++_reflection`, enabling support for the `grpc_cli` tool.